Did you know that only around 25% of the

 we’re going to use the Authority Pro child theme, but feel free to browse

-all of the Genesis Framework child themes
+all of the Genesis Framework child themes to find the right one for

 your multilingual website.